 Obligatory happy eating photo.
 We could have been smiling for the camera, or that could just be how we looked the whole evening – after a busy week, we were practically giddy with excitement this whole evening.
 And that was before the dessert fondue arrived…

 What you see above is an individual-sized marshmallow-roasting flame.
 It was positively magical.
-Just like roasting over a campfire, except without the smokey smell and massive bonfire.
+Just like roasting over a campfire, except without the smokey smell and crazy flames.
 There were three fondue sauces – dark chocolate, milk chocolate, and a toffee/caramel sauce.
 All delicious – even the milk chocolate, and as mentioned earlier I don’t generally go for milk chocolate.
 My favorite was either the strawberries or the bananas dipped in the dark chocolate – but there were also cookies and brownies, which Kevin topped with a little bit of everything (just one of the many reasons I love him – his sweet tooth is bigger than mine).

 Just an FYI – if you are ever looking for the optimal marshmallow-roasting, fondue-eating location (especially in the dead of winter), this is it.
 Your marshmallow toasts perfectly (which for me means catches on fire and gets lightly charred on all sides), and you get to sit in a comfy restaurant while you make it!
 This part of the meal was so much fun, we felt like little kids.